 DOGS are allowed as long as they are short leashed and controlled at all times.
 Note, there will be large crowds, various other animals, and no public facilities for water.
-ASPCA and other groups will be on site if you are interested in adoption.
+Hanover Humane Society, and other groups will be on site if you are interested in adoption.

-The staff will be available Friday 12:00pm–9:00pm /Saturday 5:00am–8:00am on the day of the Faire.
-Vendors are welcome anytime between Friday 12:00pm and Saturday 8:00am.
-“Booth Signs” must be picked up at the “Vendor Welcome Booth” at the corner of Henry and Patrick Streets.
-Posting the booth number is required for Emergency Services.
-The roads will be closed at 8:00am.
+The Faire staff will be available Friday 12:00pm–9:00pm and Saturday 5:00am–8:00am.
+BOOTH & CAR TAGS must be picked up at the “Vendor Check In” (north of the Football Field on Henry Street).
+Posting booth tag is required for Emergency Services.
+The roads will be closed at 8:00am on Faire Day.
 The Faire officially opens at 10:00am, but sales usually begin as early as 8:00am.
 PARKING on or near campus is first come first serve, but it is usually pretty easy because the students are mostly gone!
-Roads with open for CLEAN UP Saturday from 5:00pm to 7:00pm.
+Roads will open for CLEAN UP Saturday from 5:00pm to 7:00pm.

 Tents are recommended, due to possible rain and/or heat.
 Tents will need to be anchored with buckets of sand, cement, or cement blocks.
-The set-up checklist and the Faire map are available online.
+Here is the Vendor Check List and the 2019 REVISED Map.
 Please review Faire regulations and applications for additional information.